Here’s why you should not freak out over those 'Roundup in your cereal' headlines

 California’s cancer risk assessments are based on a lifetime risk of cancer of one in 100,000 for an adult, but raises this to one in a million for water contaminants.

-The environmental group said it decided to add a tenfold "margin of safety."
+The environmental group said it decided to add a tenfold "margin of safety" to the water contaminant thresholds.

 “With this additional children’s health safety factor, EWG calculated that a one-in-a-million cancer risk would be posed by ingestion of 0.01 milligrams of glyphosate per day,” the group said.